Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning

 \myparagraph{Approximations.} For finite MDPs, the Bellman optimality equation can be solved by defining a system of equations with one equation for each state.
-For non-finite MDPs, however, this solution makes assumptions that are not always possible in real cases.
-The assumptions that are often difficult to satisfy are: (i) the environment is perfectly known in its dynamics; (ii) the problem can be solved with the available computational resources; and (iii) the problem satisfies the Markov property.
-Among these three assumptions, the second one is the most problematic.
+For non-finite MDPs, however, the solution makes certain assumptions that may not be practical.
+For example, (i) the environment is not perfectly known in its dynamics; (ii) the problem cannot be solved with the available computational resources; and (iii) the problem does not satisfy the Markov property.
+The second is the most problematic.
 In real scenarios, indeed, the number of states might be intractable (or infinite).
 For example, the number of states in the game of Backgammon is about $10^{20}$, and in autonomous driving it is usually infinite.
 This makes the MDP problem computationally unsolvable.
 Typically, in these cases, the problem is simplified with approximations that reduce the search space~\cite{sutton18}.
-MDPs are thus usually solved with different learning algorithms that approximate the value and the Q-functions (by using linear combinations of features, deep neural networks, or other functions) and attempt to generalize to unseen states (by observing similarities from states seen in training).
-Other simplifications are given, for example, by setting an upper bound to the maximum number of states, \ie, by limiting the number of RL steps for which the agent can perform its actions.
-A taxonomy of these algorithms will be detailed in Section~\ref{sec:categorization}.
+MDPs are, therefore, solved with different learning algorithms that approximate the value and the Q-functions and attempt to generalize to unseen states Approximations are typically performed using linear combinations of features, deep neural networks, and other functions, whereas generalization is done by observing similarities from states seen in training.
+Other simplifications are performed, for example, by setting an upper bound to the maximum number of states, \ie, limiting the number of RL steps for which the agent can perform actions.
+A taxonomy for these algorithms will be detailed in Section~\ref{sec:categorization}.